 Video Math Lessons Help Students Self-Assess

 One of the most challenging aspects of teaching math is assessing each student’s level of understanding.
 It feels like it changes minute by minute- and there’s no neon ticker scrolling over their heads!
 I was shocked when I realized that the video math lessons I was already making, might actually help with assessment.
-My biggest fear, ... read more
+My biggest ... read more

 Digital Writer’s Notebook